wepublish/wepublish/docs/testing.md

 ## Snapshots
-It might happen, that your tests are failing.
+It might happen that your tests are failing.
 Try to update your snapshots by running (eventually in the package in question) `npm run test -- -u`

 For more information: [https://jestjs.io/docs/cli#--updatesnapshot](https://jestjs.io/docs/cli#--updatesnapshot)